astrovm/hosty/README.md

 `$ sudo hosty --uninstall`

-If your want to restore you original hosts file, run that option first.
+If your want to restore your original hosts file, run that option first.